-NSAID patches: Transdermal diclofenac is used to treat short-term pain due to minor strains, sprains, and bruises in adults and children 6 years of age and older.
-Diclofenac is in a class of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
-It works by stopping the body's production of a substance that causes pain.
-After patch removal, due to a local reservoir effect, the plasma diclofenac half-life is 9-12 h, compared with 1-2 hrs. after oral intake.
+NSAID patches: The most common NSAID patch used is 1% diclofenacepolamine, licensed to treat acute pain in epicondylitis and ankle sprains.
+A recent review supports that it is being used to help in topical and systemic effect.
+A reduction in pain scores was demonstrated after 3 hrs in patients with ankle sprains.
+As diclofenac first appears in the plasma at a mean of 4.5 hrs, after topical application, it is thought that the patch must provide analgesia via a local action.
+After patch removal, due to a local reservoir effect, the plasma diclofenac half-life is ~9-12 h, compared with 1-2 hrs after oral intake.
 Systemic transfer after removal of the patch compared with oral forms of diclofenac is only about 2%, so systemic side effects are very rare.

 Piroxicam is a NSAID with good analgesic and antipyretic effects.
-It is utilized for treatment of musculoskeletal and joint disorders such as rheumatoid arthritis, osteoarthritis, enclosing spondylitis, in soft tissue disorders, in acute gout, and in post-operative pain.
-It has high solubility and permeation enhancing properties [11].
+It is utilized for treatment of musculoskeletal and joint disorders such as rheumatoid arthritis, osteoarthritis, ankylosing spondylitis, in softtissue disorders, in acute gout, and in post-operative pain.
+It has high solubility and permeation enhancing properties.

 Opioid patches: Opioid analgesics are prescribed for moderate to severe pain, specially of visceral origin.
 They are recommended during both non-cancerous conditions, unless when prescribed by the doctor.
 The opioid patch is a drug reservoir separated from the skin by a membrane.
 The drug is released over a period.
+The fentanyl patches and buprenorphine patches are common opioid patches with high lipid solubility and low molecular weight making them to pass through the dermis more easily.